 He currently serves as the Head of Digital Communications for the DC Commission on the Arts and Humanities (CAH), an independent agency under the Government of the District of Columbia that evaluates and initiates action on matters relating to the arts and humanities.
 In this key role, Mr. Realiza actively manages and monitors the agency’s official digital presence as well as builds and executes multiple digital strategies and campaigns.

 Outside of his work with the DC Government, Mr. Realiza is also the Executive Director of the Mid Atlantic Foundation for Asian Artists, Inc. (MAFFAA), a regional based arts foundation aimed at the presentation and preservation of Asian and Asian-American arts and culture in the United States.
 He leads in the production of several high-level programs and deliverables, including the foundation’s monthly newsletter concurrently serving as Editor-in-Chief.

-Mr. Realiza is also the Program Director of the Peace and Security Committee of the United Nations Association of the National Capital Area (UNA-NCA), a program of the United Nations Foundation, where he actively leads in the development of programs that assist and support strong US-UN partnership.
+Mr. Realiza is also the Program Director of the Peace and Security Committee of the United Nations Association of the National Capital Area (UNA-NCA), a program of the United Nations Foundation, where he actively leads in the development of programs that are dedicated to promoting the core principles of the United Nations (conflict prevention, peacekeeping, and peacebuilding efforts).
 Prior to this current post, he has also held the dual roles of Chairman of the UNA-NCA Sustainable Development Committee as well Co-Chair of the Communications Committee.

 Mr. Realiza has also held posts at various federal government agencies, including the Federal Deposit Insurance Corporation (FDIC) and the U.S. Department of the Treasury in the areas of program coordination and human resources management.
 He is a former White House press intern who served within the Executive Office of the President (EOP), and worked closely with the Office of the U.S. Trade Representative (USTR) to further promote and communicate policy initiatives on behalf of then-Ambassador Ron Kirk, a Cabinet-ranking member who served as President Obama’s principal trade advisor, negotiator and spokesperson from 2009 to 2013.